turcuciprian/signature-one/readme.txt

 Service at : http://admin-builder.com

-You can create, align and resize the signature text that appears at the bottom of each post.
+You can create, align and resize the signature text or images that appear at the bottom of each post.
 Choose from preset sizes, change the text when ever you want.
 You have globally available options or individual posts settings with all the already mentioned options.